-You will notice that the player minimizes.
+Sometimes the player minimizes.
 You can bring it back up and you will see that the player’s media position indicator is moving.
 That means that the conversion process is going on.
+If it is not moving, press on play.
+You can pause by the same logic.
 Now, instead of the media file’s position, the timeline will display how much of your file is converted.
 If it is a lengthy video, it will take some time.

 Once the conversion completes, locate your file.
 It’s the destination file that you named in the conversion steps above.
 Open it and you will see that the changes like cropping, color and brightness adjustments, aspect ratio settings, rotations etc are all kept permanently.
 It means that you can play the file using any other player or give it to anyone else and the new edits are always there.
 You can reverse some of the edits if you know what you are doing.
 But for now, enjoy a free video editor that has always been installed on your computer.

 Choosing the Filter during Conversion

 A crucial step to complete the conversion process with success is to choose the right filter in the Profile edition screen.
 There are a lot of filters available both for video and audio.

 - Alpha mask video filter